Dwarf Gourami (Flame Gourami): Profile and Information

 Diet

-Dwarf gourami in nature grazes on algae growing on plants, small insects, and larvae they see on the surface of the water.
-They can be feed flake food, frozen foods, freeze-dried food, and vegetable tablets when in captivity.
+Dwarf gourami in nature grazes on algae growing on plants, small insects, and larvae they see on the water’s surface.
+They can be fed flake food, frozen foods, freeze-dried food, and vegetable tablets when in captivity.

-For optimal health, live foods like worms should be periodically supplemented in their diet.
+Live foods like worms should be periodically supplemented in their diet for optimal health.
 Live feeds can also be used to condition breeding pairs.

 Sexual differences